We are now taking booking requests for our looms for

 Is there a max cap on days I can weave on the floor looms?

 Nope!
-We reserve the four week slot for your project, during which you can schedule as many or as little days as you want via our acuity portal.
-This does not change the price of your booking, we just ask that you fill out the specific days and time slots at least 7 days in advance so that we can plan accordingly.
+We reserve the four week slot for your project, during which you can schedule as many or as little days as you want via email.
+This does not change the price of your booking.

 Do you teach weaving/can beginners rent?